As Big Ten women’s basketball play begins, a question: How good can the U be?

 The players' goal from the beginning has been an NCAA berth.
 So perhaps it's not surprising point guard Amaya Battle went just a little further: "I think we can be really good," she said.
 "We're still kind of young, and it's our first year with Dawny P. But if we stick to that process-driven mind-set we'll be OK."

-So far the Gophers are scoring more and allowing less.
-They're shooting better and holding teams to a lower percentage.
-They're taking and making more threes, turning the ball over less.
+So far, the Gophers are scoring more and allowing less.
+They are shooting better and holding teams to a lower percentage.
+They are taking and making more threes, turning the ball over less.

 Sign up for our Gophers Update newsletter